This post may contain affiliate links. Please read my affiliate policy.

 Summer brings the loooooooong, hot days, but also the best fruit if you’re craving a melon smoothie.
-Melons are packed with natural sweetness and loaded with hydration, making them one of my favorite fruits to blend in hot temperatures.
+Melons are packed with natural sweetness and loaded with hydration, making them one of my favorites in fruit smoothies.

 If you’re looking for a way to beat the heat in the kitchen, this smoothie is for you.

 I used watermelon in this smoothie, yet you can easily swap it for another summer melon like cantaloupe or honeydew.
 (Just make sure to remove the seeds first.)
-Watermelon is low in sugar, high in antioxidants and exploded with flavor, which is why you need to blend this melon smoothie while it’s in season!
+Watermelon is one of the low sugar fruits that is high in antioxidants and exploded with flavor, which is why you need to blend this melon smoothie while it’s in season!

 summer fruits in a smoothie